rogeryeosgit/DevoProject/Notes.md

 - Allow journaling without passage?
 (ETWG, Prayer List, or Any other entries?)

 - Need to have feedback on Create Plan page if plan created is successful

+- Server side needs to check cookie for user validity